David Glenn (garden designer): Plant selection

 Glenn has been distinguished in some texts on Australian Garden Design schools of thought because of the breadth of his plant selection palette.
 He was quoted on Gardenista as saying, "I choose plants because of their beauty, and because I want to make a beautiful garden...I don't want to make a political statement".
 The latter being a reference to what he refers to as a "rather intolerant horticultural chauvinism" [towards non-native plants] exhibited by Australian garden designers.

 Lambley Gardens

 David Glenn's garden has been widely lauded as a 'dynamic' and exciting work where Glenn's design principles find their fullest expression.
 One writer identifies a key design idea as the creation of a series of 'waves and fountains' in the garden.
 Other sources have identified the work as "a must-see for obsessive plant-aholics and anyone needing inspiration for gardening in Australia’s hot and dry climate”.

 In 2023 the gardens were open daily.
+In February 2023 it was announced in the Australian media that the property was to be sold.